Botspot/androidbuddy/README.md

 There are no settings or options.
 This app follows the KISS principle.
 Change the script to your liking if you need to adjust its behavior.
 If you make a new useful feature and want to see it added, please [open a Pull Request!](https://github.com/Botspot/androidbuddy/pulls)

+## Similar projects and what's wrong with them
+- [scrcpy-gui](https://github.com/Tomotoes/scrcpy-gui) - only deals with controlling the screen, and the project is abandoned
+- [guiscrcpy](https://github.com/srevinsaju/guiscrcpy) - only deals with controlling the screen, and the project is abandoned
+- [scrcpy-plus](https://github.com/Frontesque/scrcpy-plus) - only deals with controlling the screen
+- [droidbuddy](https://gitlab.com/gazlene/droidbuddy) - only major features are file transfer and screen control, but project is abandoned

 Thanks for reading!
 -Botspot
 PS.
 I wrote this in 4 hours for my own personal use, and if you want to chat or need help then consider joining [my Discord Server.](https://discord.gg/RXSTvaUvuu)